orta/youtube/dev-meme-dive/who-cancelled-jack-mcdade.md

 If you know that you're writing something which is certainly going to rile people up and goes against these norms, then your writing requires a lot more nuance and fact-checking ahead of time.

 Making sure that you have linked sources, and can link to sources to help people understand how you came to these conclusions.
 In this post, Jack did none of that and I'm not particularly shocked by the outcome of his writing.

-I personally believe that Jack's write-up portrayed him as a fundamentalist christian who uses religious dogma to hide behind a voting for a bigot.
-There's a chance he's not racist, sexist or classist but by stating how he voted, he's saying those things are not blockers for him and that's disappointing.